Lancaster: Stop The Rot

 Built in 1754 to serve the expanding population of Lancaster, this beautiful building once reflected a time of thriving industry and booming prosperity.
 Inside, light from the sumptuous Victorian stained glass windows falls on gleaming polished wood, galleried aisles, and smartly numbered box pews.
 But now this Grade II* listed church faces an urgent threat.

 Dry rot is spreading through the structure, leaving devastation in its wake.
-Roof timbers are wet, the plaster ceiling is falling, and the rotting windows can no longer support the weight of their glass.
-At risk of collapse, one is already boarded up, and others will follow.
+Roof timbers are wet, the plaster ceiling is falling, and the rotting window frames can no longer support the weight of their glass.
+At risk of collapse, one is already boarded up, and others are about to follow.
 In response to the danger, Historic England have raised St John's to category A on the Heritage at Risk register, making it Lancaster's most significant heritage asset under threat.

 Structural works on the church have tackled the problem of dry rot time and again, but the years have not been kind to St John’s.
 In 2015, Storm Desmond swept across the North of England, causing the River Lune in Lancaster to burst its banks and leaving the church of St John flooded with 20 inches of muddy brown water.

-The church was painstakingly cleaned and dried out following the floods, but further outbreaks of dry rot caused by a leaking roof, open joints in masonry, and clogged gutters are now causing serious and rapid deterioration.
-Without intervention, the building’s future is in serious doubt.
-If we don’t act quickly, the beautiful interior with its priceless Gillows furniture could be lost forever.
+The church was painstakingly cleaned and dried out following the floods, but further outbreaks of dry rot caused by a leaking roof, open joints in masonry, and clogged gutters have begun to cause serious and rapid deterioration.

-Can you help us to save this historic Lancaster landmark?
+Will you help us to combat the rot and save this historic Lancaster landmark?